 Once you've created your Elastic Cloud account password, it will automatically take you to the Elastic Cloud UI.
 You can get back later by visiting https://cloud.elastic.co.

 Click on Create deployment to create your first deployment.

 Once you've finished creating your Elasticsearch deployment it will show the generated password for the superuser, elastic.
 You will not be able to come back to this password again, so copy it somewhere safe.

 If you lose the password, you can reset it from the Security menu in the Elastic Cloud console.

 Navigate to the Overview menu by clicking on your deployment's name in the left sidebar (if you didn't give it a name it generated one for you).

 3. Create a new superuser

 Click on the Kibana URL, which will take you to the Kibana login screen.
 Use elastic for the user, along with the automatically generated password (which you copied somewhere safe) to log in.

-Elastic Cloud includes several X-Pack features, such as security and monitoring.
+Elastic Cloud includes several helpful features, such as security and monitoring.

 If you prefer to use a more familiar username and password, you can create a new superuser using the Role Based Access Control functionality.
 Visit the Management tab, and select Users in the Security section:

 Click the + Create User button.

 Fill in the username, password, full name, email, enter superuser for the Role, and save the new user.

 This will create your favorite new superuser account

 Try to log out and log back in with your new account to make sure everything works (if not you can still log in as elastic).

 4. Configure and run Metricbeat

 Now that we have Elasticsearch and Kibana configured, let's send some data its way.
 In this tutorial, we will use Metricbeat for this purpose.

 Metricbeat collects various kinds of metrics from your system and ships them to your Elasticsearch deployment.
 It runs as a Binary file, so you will have to download the correct file for your operating system.

 Once unpacked, you will find several files in the metricbeat directory: